 Long-Term Support (LTS): Amazon Corretto is built to last with long-term support, ensuring developers receive prompt updates and security patches.

-Security and Monitoring: Corretto includes performance enhancements, security updates, and tools for monitoring Java applications, helping developers improve their Java runtime environment.
+Security and monitoring: Corretto includes performance enhancements, security updates, and tools for monitoring Java applications, helping developers improve their Java runtime environment.

-Multi-platform compatibility: Whether you’re working on Amazon EC2, AWS Lambda, or even on-premises, Corretto works across platforms to deliver a consistent experience.
+Multi-platform compatibility: Whether you are working on Amazon EC2, AWS Lambda, or even on-premises, Corretto works across platforms to deliver a consistent experience.

 Amazon Corretto is an essential tool for Java developers on AWS, offering a stable, secure, and high-performance solution for running Java applications in the cloud.